centreon/centreon-archived/doc/en/installation/common/install_packages.rst

     # systemctl enable centreon

 .. note::
-    If the MySQL/MariaDB database is on a dedicated server, execute thiss command on the database server: ::
+    If the MySQL/MariaDB database is on a dedicated server, execute this command on the database server: ::

         # systemctl enable mysql